 Life expectancy in Costa Rica is exceptionally high.
 In 2018, the nation’s total life expectancy at birth was 80, according to the World Bank.

 To determine what initiatives may have helped pave this good number, one can look at the study made by Luis Rosero-Bixby and William H. Dow, which compared Costa Rica to the higher-income earning the United States.
 “It is well established that economic development brings about higher life expectancy to countries,” Rosero-Bixby and Dow argue.

 So how come Costa Rica outperforms the United States when it comes to life expectancy?

 One major factor presented by the authors is Costa Rica’s single national health insurance system which “covers the vast majority of residents.”

 This system is commonly referred to as the CCSS or the Caja Costarricense de Seguro Social.

 Back in 1949, the government decided to withdraw its army to allocate its military funds to health and education.
 While this move was truly drastic, it proved to do the nation good as time progressed.

 World Bank’s data shows the rise of government expenditure on education alone, with the year 1989’s 4.0% elevating to 7.0% 30 years later.

 On Ecological Footprint

-When it comes to the environment, Costa Rica has long been in the forefront of environmental protection.
-Several significant laws have been passed by the government in its bid towards continuous green development.
+When it comes to the environment, Costa Rica has long been at the forefront of environmental protection.
+The government has passed several significant laws in its bid towards continuous green development.